ahs.jpg

 My work looks at the unwritten histories of women through landscape painting and collage.
 History and painting marginalize women.
 I study in these margins and make pictures of moments not collected in existing histories.

 Narcissus has been in my work since 2016.
 Narcissism came up frequently during the run-up to the 2016 election, and I started thinking about the gender implications of narcissism.
 I thought about Caravaggio’s famous painting of Narcissus, which is a tightly framed image of a white male Narcissus and his reflection.
 There is some irony, and humor, in imagining Narcissus as a woman, struggling to balance her search for herself with the realities of daily life.
-My series of paintings about Narcissus and her never-ending search for her reflection continues in this exhibition.
+My series of paintings about Narcissus and her never-ending search for self-reflection continues in this exhibition.

 As my study of Chinese painting progresses, I am realizing that both these characters, Narcissus and the Philosopher, are ultimately searching for enlightenment.
 Our personal searches for enlightenment are life-long, messy, and usually unwritten.
 This braids these paintings back into my career-long project: making work about the beauty and complexity of our unwritten histories.